BenjaminBrandmeier/angular2-image-gallery/README.md

 * **[maxRowsPerPage]** maximum rows per gallery, this will add navigation arrows once the threshold is reached.
 * **[viewerChange]** event fires once the viewer component gets opened or closed.
 * **[includeViewer]** provides an option to manually place the viewer outside the default DOM structure.
 Defaults to true.
+* **[lazyLoadGalleryImages]** allows to disable lazy loading of gallery images.
+All images will be loaded at once when set to false.
+Defaults to true.

 ## Different use cases
 ### Fetching images from an external data source